chrisbuckley/altitude-2017-lb-workshop/README.md

 * **GCS** (us-west1): **104.196.253.201**
 * **EC2** (us-east2): **13.58.97.100**

+## General Tips

+We will be working with an API that returns JSON as its response.

+**Make sure you are taking note of the responses!** We will be working with data from these API responses to complete the different parts of the workshop.

+In order to read the JSON in a human friendly way, it is suggested you install some sort of JSON parser.

+[JQ](https://stedolan.github.io/jq/) can be used for this purpose.
+A tutorial for basic usage can be found [here](https://stedolan.github.io/jq/tutorial/).

 ## Workshop 1: Load Balancing Between Cloud Providers

+### Step 1: Cloning a new version
 In order to begin adding Dynamic Server Pools, we will first need to clone your service and create a new pool

 In this case we will be cloning version 1 of your service to version 2:

 `curl -sv -H "Fastly-Key: api_key" https://api.fastly.com/service/service_id/version/1/clone`

+### Step 2: Create dynamic server pool

+Next, we will need to create a Dynamic Server Pool to add our servers to (*note we are now working with version 2*):

+`curl -sv -H "Fastly-Key: api_key" -X POST https://api.fastly.com/service/service_id/version/2/pool -d 'name=cloudpool&comment=cloudpool'`

+**Grab the pool ID in the response as we will be using this in the next step**

+### Step 3: Add servers to the pool

+We can now begin to start adding servers to the pool (use the IPs listed above to add the servers)

+*You will run this command twice with the different IP addresses:*

+`curl -vs -H "Fastly-Key: api_key" -X POST https://api.fastly.com/service/service_id/pool/pool_id/server -d 'address=X.X.X.X'`

+### Step 4: Activate our new version

+Our last configuration step.
+Now we have added our pool (dynamic pools are tied to a version, the dynamic servers in the pool are not):

+`curl -vs -H "Fastly-Key: api_key" -X PUT https://api.fastly.com/service/service_id/version/2/activate`

+### Step 5: Browse the new load balanced pool

+Open your browser and navigate to your supplied domain (_X.lbworkshop.tech_)

+You should